This document describes:

 For more information about data, application, and operational security at Frosmo, see Security overview.

 The Frosmo Platform stores data in the Frosmo back end as well as in the browser's local storage and cookies.
-For more information data storage, see Data collection and storage.
+For more information data storage, see Data storage and retention.

 Most of the data collected by the Frosmo Platform (for example, segmentation and modification IDs, site configurations, visitor context data, and analytics data) is stored for the duration of the subscription agreement between Frosmo and the customer.